microsoft/accessibility-insights-service/packages/cli/README.md

 ## Batch Scan

--   You should provide --inputFile option, if you provide both --url and --inputFile, single url scan will be run to scan --url.
+-   Required --inputFile option with list of URLs to scan, separated by a new line.
--   Summary HTML report will be generated in the output folder, previous result will be overwritten.
+-   Summary HTML report will be generated in the output folder; previous result will be overwritten.
--   Also an error log will be generated in case if any error.
+-   The error log will be generated in case of any error.

 ```sh
   ai-scan --inputFile 'input file path'